fede1024/rust-rdkafka/rdkafka-sys/README.md

 ## Build

-This crate will first check if there is an installed version of librdkafka on the system using `pkg-config`.
-If the library is found and the version is the one targeted by rdkafka-sys, rdkafka-sys will build using a dynamic link to the installed library.
+By default a submodule with the librdkafka sources pinned to a specific commit will be used to compile and statically link the library.

-If those conditions are not met, a submodule with the librdkafka sourced pinned to a specific commit will be used to compile and statically link the library.
+The `dynamic_linking` feature can be used to link rdkafka-sys to a locally installed version of librdkafka: the build script will use `pkg-config` to check if the library is installed and if right version is present, then it will configure the compiler to use dynamic linking.

 The build process is defined in [`build.rs`].